Windows Notepad: Change in development model

 Since the introduction of Microsoft Store in 2012, Microsoft has converted some of the built-in Windows apps into Microsoft Store apps (e.g., Sticky Notes), so that they could be updated independent of Windows releases.
 Within three years, Notepad has appeared on Microsoft Store thrice.
 The first time was in August 2019; it vanished shortly thereafter.
 This version required Windows 10 preview build 18963.
 During this short-lived presence on the Store, technology news blogs speculated that Microsoft intended to de-couple Notepad's life-cycle from that of Windows 10 and update it more frequently through Microsoft Store.
-Notepad appeared on Microsoft Store for a second time in April 2020, this time, sporting a new logo.
+Notepad appeared on Microsoft Store for a second time in April 2020, this time, featuring a new logo.
 It runs on the preview versions of Windows 10, build number 19541 or later.

 On 16 February 2022, Microsoft started rolling out a new and redesigned version of Notepad to all Windows 11 users.
-This version had Dark Mode added and a new Find and Replace flyout with the same functionality.
+This version had dark mode added and a new "find and replace" flyout with the same functionality.
 Notepad is now available in the Microsoft Store in both Windows 10 and 11.

 On March 21, 2024, Microsoft announced that it is adding spellcheck and autocorrect to Notepad for Windows 11.

 On November 6, 2024, Microsoft announced that rewriting tools powered by LLMs will be added to Notepad.
 Users will be able to rewrite selected text, adjust its length and modify its tone and format, similar to Grammarly's AI writing features.

 The new features are available to Windows Insider members in the Canary and Dev Channels and will be available to all Windows 11 users at a later time.